dbp1994/dbp1994.github.io/_pages/about.md

 News
 ---
 * 2025 - [Upcoming] Preprint on _The Role of Overparametrization in Playing Games with Neural Nets_
-* 2025 - [Upcoming] Preprint on _Machine Teaching for Teaching Version Space Learners_
+* 2025 - [Upcoming] Preprint on _Limited-Budget Machine Teaching for Version Space Learners_
 * 08/2023 - I have moved to UW-Madison for my PhD at the CS Department!
 * 07/2023 - Student volunteer for COLT'23.
 Amazing experience!
 * 12/2022 - I got selected for '[Research Week with Google 2023](https://sites.google.com/view/researchweek2023/home)'.
 Excited for this meet!